 Prognosis and Staging

-Mast cell tumors are classified into three different grades based on their histologic appearance,4 and the prognosis varies depending on their classification.
+Mast cell tumors are classified into three grades based on their histologic appearance,4 and the prognosis varies depending on their classification.

 - Grade I tumors are well differentiated and result in the most extended survival times, with around 90% of dogs surviving more than four years.7